dingxiong/dingxiong.github.io/_posts/2024-08-26-postgres-clients.md

 ### FAQ

-#### Does Pgbouncer wait complete message before sending to server?
+#### Does pgbouncer buffer the complete query before sending to server?

 Yes for prepared statement but no for for simple queries.